You probably wouldn’t buy a car without taking it for a test drive, and MSPs shouldn’t purchase cybersecurity tools without a solid test run, either.

 Why Eat Your Own Dog Food When You Can Drink Your Own Champagne?
 With an NFR license, you can intimately get to know a tool and determine if it truly lives up to its hype.
 When you know a product is the real deal, you’ll feel much better about selling it to your customers.
 Using an NFR prevents you from leaning on customers as guinea pigs, and enables you to familiarize yourself with the product, which will in turn boost your confidence when selling, onboarding, discussing and managing the product with customers.

 Operational Efficiency.
 Vendors who work with MSPs know that operational efficiency drives gross profit.
-As an MSP, you’ve probably had the unfortunate experience of needing to rip and replace a product that they weren’t able to properly vet, which is a major setback and a waste of time and money.
+As an MSP, you’ve probably had the unfortunate experience of needing to rip and replace a product that you weren’t able to properly vet, which is a major setback and a waste of time and money.

 MSP-Friendly.
 NFR licenses are partner-specific — so at a bare minimum, a vendor that offers an NFR license probably knows what an MSP is, has an established partner program, and is tapped into the community.
 Plus, a vendor offering NFR licensing understands that the goal is to show the value of a product, rather than trying to fit a square peg in a round hole.